top of page

 Prevention Services

-We have a prevention coordinator who is responsible for developing programs in the schools, day cares and at community events.
-Our prevention coordinator uses the program Child Safety Matters from the Monique Burr Foundation.
+Our prevention coordinator implements programs in schools, day cares and at community events.
+Our prevention coordinator uses Child Safety Matters program from the Monique Burr Foundation to educate children.
 This program is a comprehensive, evidence-based curriculum for elementary school students in grades K-5.
-The program educates and empowers children and all relevant adults with information and strategies to prevent, recognize, and respond appropriately to bullying, cyber-bullying, all types of abuse, and digital abuse dangers.
-Our prevention coordinator also works with professionals in the schools to make sure that they understand the reporting requirements if a child tells the teacher or similar professional about being abused.
-Education is the key to prevention and as we grow, we hope to develop this program even more.
+The program educates and empowers children and all relevant adults with information and strategies to prevent, recognize, and respond appropriately to bullying, cyber-bullying, all types of abuse, and digital dangers.
+Our prevention coordinator also works with professionals in the schools to make sure they understand the reporting requirements if a child tells the teacher or similar professional about being abused.
+We also use Darkness to Light

 Mental Health Services